sijms/go-ora/README.md

 ### releases
 <details>

+### version 2.8.0
+* use buffered input during network read to avoid network data loss (occur with slow connections).
+* fix charset mapping for charset id 846.
+* add support for charset id 840
+* re-code timeouts and connection break to get clean non-panic exit when context is timout and operation is cancelled
 ### version 2.7.25
 * Add feature that enable the driver to read oracle 23c wallet
 * introduce passing time.Time{} for